urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

 Integer Pool
   Caches integer values between -128 and 127 (inclusive).
-  When an integer within this range is created using autoboxing or the valueOf() method, the JVM checks if an equivalent integer object already exists in the pool.
+  When an integer within this range is created using autoboxing or the valueOf() method,
-  If it does, the existing object is reused; otherwise, a new object is created and added to the pool for future use
+    the JVM checks if an equivalent integer object already exists in the pool If it does, the existing object is reused; otherwise, a new object is created and added to the pool for future use

 String pool
-  When we create a String variable and assign a value to it, the JVM searches the pool for a String of equal value.
+  When we create a String variable and assign a value to it, the JVM searches the pool for a String of equal value
-  If found, the Java compiler will simply return a reference to its memory address, without allocating additional memory.
-  If not found, it will be added to the pool (interned) and its reference will be returned.
+    If found, the Java compiler will simply return a reference to its memory address, without allocating additional memory If not found, it will be added to the pool (interned) and its reference will be returned

 Strings
-  \u escape can be used to represent unicode characters, for example \u2665 represents a ♥ String.format() allows to created strings with special format, substituting character sequences like %s for another string, or %d for integers
+  \u escape can be used to represent unicode characters, for example \u2665 represents a ♥ String.format() allows to created strings with special format,
-  Formatter class can be used for advance control over string format, like locale-based formatting Strings can be converted into their bytes representation using the getBytes() method
+    substituting character sequences like %s for another string, or %d for integers Formatter class can be used for advance control over string format, like locale-based formatting Strings can be converted into their bytes representation using the getBytes() method

+Uninitialized local variables cannot be used in Java

 4 types of references in Java
   Strong/Hard